 Taxes: The UK-Switzerland Double Taxation Treaty

-Tax is often the most confusing area for British expats.
-The good news is that the UK and Switzerland have a comprehensive Double Taxation Convention (DTC), updated most recently by the 2018 amending protocol.
-This treaty prevents you from being taxed twice on the same income.
+The UK and Switzerland have a comprehensive Double Taxation Convention (DTC), updated by the 2018 amending protocol.
+This prevents the same income from being taxed twice.

 Swiss Tax System Basics